 The previous setting is returned.
-The Orbix C++ Programmer's Reference provides more details about this function.
+The Orbix C++ Edition Programmer's Reference provides more details about this function.

-When ping is disabled, binding to an unavailable object does not raise an exception at that time.
+When ping is disabled, binding to an unavailable object does not raise an exception at that time unless the parameter rules are violated.
 Instead, an exception is raised when the proxy object is first used.
+It is not until the proxy object is used the first time that the marker and interface of the remote object is verified in the specified server.

-A program should always check for exceptions when calling $\bind()$ , whether or not pinging is enabled.
-Even when ping is disabled, this function can raise an exception in some circumstances.
+A program should always check for exceptions when calling \bind(), whether or not pinging is enabled.

-I. The ping operation is defined by Orbix and it has no effect on the target object.
-For the Orbix protocol, it is defined by Orbix, for IIOP, it is a LocateRequest.
+1. The ping operation is defined by Orbix and it has no effect on the target object.
+For the Orbix protocol, it is defined by Orbix; for IIOP, it is a LocateRequest.